-In conjunction with the entry into the TLA Credit Agreement, we incurred a \$16.9 million loss on early extinguishment of debt recognized as a result of the retirement of \$287.5 million aggregate principal of our TLB Term Loan (as defined below) in the three months ended March 31, 2023.
+In the six months ended June 30, 2023, in conjunction with the entry into the TLA Credit Agreement, we incurred a \$16.9 million loss on early extinguishment of debt as a result of the retirement of \$287.5 million aggregate principal of our TLB Term Loan (as defined below).

 For more information, see Note 8, Debt, to our condensed consolidated financial statements included herein.

-Income Tax Expense (Benefit)
+Income Tax Expense

-The following table provides information regarding our income tax expense (benefit) during the periods indicated, including percent changes (dollar amounts in thousands):
+The following table provides information regarding our income tax expense during the periods indicated, including percent changes (dollar amounts in thousands):